<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=759653905756250&amp;ev=PageView&amp;noscript=1">

 Today it is possible to make an almost infinite number of extrusion designs work.

-Step 4 - Cooling it down
+Step 4 - Cooling it Down

 Now that the extrusion has passed through the die, it needs to be set in shape and since plastic cools much slower than the majority of extrusion materials, and therefore has to undergo a more effective cooling process.